Lamby777/PETS-G/README.md

 Many of my favorite games are either entirely free (no microtransactions) OR open-source / respect your digital freedoms.
 Be the change you wish to see in the world, right?

 ---

-## Setting Up

-First, make sure you're using the `nightly` channel for Rust.
-It **WILL NOT COMPILE ON STABLE** due to use of experimental Rust features!

-Then, go download the correct version of Godot Engine... with whatever method is best for your environment.
-Add it to your `PATH` as well if you want the "quick launch" scripts mentioned below to work.

-That's it!
-The dialogue toolkit is now called directly as a build dependency, so you no longer need to have `dg` installed system-wide.

----